 ESI will conduct air monitoring of the material disposal/burning operations as described in the ESI Quality Assurance Project Plan (QAPP).
-ESI will address public health and safety issues concerning ESI operations as required and continue public notification to the surrounding community and state and local governments in accordance with LAC 33:V.717.
+ESI will address public health and safety issues concerning ESI operations as required and continue public notification to the surrounding community and state and local governments in accordance with LAC 33:V.717 through LMD.

-The ESI Health and Safety Manager will use an Oxygen/Carbon Monoxide meter to perform initial entry in each new Magazine and in the Contained Burn Chamber or Kiln Disposal Unit prior to personnel entry for inspection or maintenance.
+The ESI Health and Safety Manager will use an Oxygen/Carbon Monoxide meter and temperature gun to perform initial entry in each new Magazine prior to personnel entry for inspection or maintenance.
 ESI will use LP forklifts in magazines which are cleaner burning and produce less carbon monoxide than diesel.
 Forklift operators will be trained to only run engines as needed and minimize use inside magazines.
-The ESI Health and Safety Manager will periodically monitor for Oxygen and Carbon Monoxide during material removal operations and during confined space entry of either the Contained Burn Chamber or Kiln Disposal Unit and will document and file results.
+The ESI Health and Safety Manager will periodically monitor for Oxygen and Carbon Monoxide during material removal operations and during confined space entry of the Contained Burn Chamber and will document and file results.
 If hazardous levels are approached, then immediate personnel evacuation and risk mitigation measures will be implemented.